 However, two concurrency concepts are embedded in the language: the

-Send marker trait indicates that ownership of the type implementing
+Send marker trait indicates that ownership of values of the type implementing

 Send can be transferred between threads.
 Almost every Rust type is

 Rc<T> value and tried to transfer ownership of the clone to

 another thread, both threads might update the reference count at the same time.